Yi Jing 易经 (I Ching WG) - The Book of Changes

 The all embracing nature of the Yi Jing can be seen from the associations of hexagrams.
 The lunar cycle follows through the hexagrams 51; 58; 1 (new moon); 57; 52 to 2 (full moon).
 While the daily cycle passes through 24, 19, 11, 34, 43, 1 (noon), 44, 33, 12, 20, 23, 2 (midnight).

-In ancient China the Yi Jing was all pervasive, deciding what should be done and when; even the ministries of the government were associated with particular gua: General administration (1); Ministry of Education (2); Ministry of Rites (51); Executive (52; 57 and 30); Ministry of Justice (58) and Ministry of Public Works (29).
+In ancient China the Yi Jing was all pervasive, deciding what should be done and when; even the ministries of the government were associated with a particular gua.
+For example General administration (gua 1); Ministry of Education (2); Ministry of Rites (51); Executive (52; 57 and 30); Ministry of Justice (58) and Ministry of Public Works (29).
 The Yi Jing was consulted on all decisions in the Imperial system.
 In this way a single gua has a great number of important associations and forms a complex network with many related concepts.
-The Yi Jing provided the master plan for organizing and understanding everything.
+The Yi Jing provided the master plan for organizing and understanding everything in ancient China.